OpenST/ost-wallet-sdk-react-native/README.md

 ```

 ### logoutAllSessions
-It will revoke all the sessions associated with provided userId
+To revoke all sessions associated with provided userId.

 ```javascript
 /**